Dear Santa (2024 film): Production

 In April 2023, it was announced that Bobby Farrelly would be directing and producing the film, with Peter Farrelly as producing along with Jeremy Kramer, for Paramount Pictures.
 Peter Farrelly and Ricky Blitt wrote the script from an original idea by Peter Farrelly, Ricky Blitt and Dan Ewen.
+The budget of the film is $150 million.

 The film is Black's second Christmas film, after The Holiday in 2006; it is also his second collaboration with Farrelly, after the 2001 film Shallow Hal.

 Casting

 The cast was set in March 2023 with Jack Black in the lead role.
 Keegan-Michael Key and Post Malone were also confirmed.

 Filming

 Principal photography began in March 2023 in Atlanta and Decatur, Georgia, where Decatur Square was transformed into an outdoor Christmas festival.
 In July, production was halted because of the 2023 actors' strike.

 Release

 Dear Santa was released on Paramount+ and digital platforms on November 25, 2024.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 34 out of 100, based on five critics, indicating "generally unfavorable" reviews.

 Brian Tallerico of RogerEbert.com gave the film one out of four stars and wrote, "There was a time when Jack Black reuniting with the Farrelly brothers to make a family comedy would have made a few cultural waves.
 This is not that time.
 Most people probably have no idea that Bobby Farrelly's Dear Santa has been buried on Paramount+, released on a Monday with almost no promotion at all.
 Why?
 The marketing team probably had no idea how to sell a movie that seems resolutely made for no one."
 The Guardians Benjamin Lee gave it two out of five stars, writing, "Dear Santa is like watching Bad Santa slowly turn into Elf, an unsatisfying attempt to be both naughty and nice, ending up as nothing instead."

 Frank Scheck of The Hollywood Reporter described the film overall as "mediocre", but said of Jack Black: "It should hardly come as a revelation that Black's hardworking comedic efforts are the film's saving grace.
 Adopting a deep growl that makes him sound like late-period Jack Nicholson, the actor is clearly having a ball with his colorful role, and the fun proves infectious.
 He makes the many bad jokes bearable and the decent ones even funnier with his typically manic, perfectly timed delivery."